-James holds a Master of Environmental Studies from York University with a focus on male socialization, and men and violence as well as a Master of Social Work from Carleton University with a focus on clinical social work.
+James holds a Master of Environmental Studies from York University with a focus on male socialization and violence as well as a Master of Social Work from Carleton University with a focus on clinical social work.
 His primary focus is on therapeutic work with individuals who have used abuse or violence with an intimate partner or their family

 Maher is a Registered Counselling Therapist - Candidate (RCT-C) with the Nova Scotia College of Counselling Therapists and a Canadian Certified Counselor (CCC) with the Canadian Counselling and Psychotherapy Association.
 He holds a Master’s of Education in Counselling (MEd) from Acadia University.
 Maher can provide counselling in Arabic.

 He believes that the clients are the experts themselves and the solutions are stored within the clients’ inner resources.
 Counselors only offer the guidance by providing unconditional self acceptance to their clients.
 People are inherently good and creative, they will flourish and reach their potential if their environment is good enough.